Grievance Procedures for Discrimination and Harassment

 The Appeals Officer is an administrator of the Respondent’s area.
 The following administrators will serve as an Appeals Officer:

-- If the Respondent is a student: Natalie Friedman, Deputy Dean of the College; designee: Jennifer Fondiller.
+- If the Respondent is a student: Nikki Youngblood Giles, Interim Dean of Studies; designee: Jennifer Fondiller.

 - If the Respondent is a faculty member: Linda Bell, Provost; designee: Leslie Cawley.